juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 Guy proceeded to make a plate for Shuri, with a balanced nutrition, and made his way out of the mess hall towards the living quarters.
 Along the way, he greeted the Sect Members hanging around, doing their own thing.

+After arriving at his destination, Guy raised his knuckle and rapped it against Shuri's door.

+"Shuri?
+Open up!
+You're in big trouble today, young lady," Guy said sternly.

+For a minute, there was no response.
+Guy frowned and tried once again, this time the call was shorter, "Shuri?"

+He tried again, "Shuri!"

+His face contracted with a frown.
+He took a step back and warned, "I'm sending my mana sense inside, prepare yourself."

+His contained senses extended through the door and filled the room within.
+As he did this, he found that the girl he was seeking was collapsed on the floor with her books strewn about.

+"I'm entering," Guy informed before opening the door.

+He hurried forward and cradled Shuri's head.
+With one hand he tapped the girl's cheek while repeatedly calling her name.
+He placed two fingers against the girl's neck to check her pulse, noticing a regular pattern, he raised her and placed her on her bed.

+He then walked out the door and yelled, "Anyone there?"

+"Yes, Sect Leader?"
+A response came a minute later, when a head poked out from the neighbouring room.

+"Lee-Ann," Guy recognised.
+"Can you please go get Grace for me?
+And please make it quick, tell her it is an emergency."

+"Umm, right away, Sect Leader," the girl nodded before moving with a brisk walk.

+Guy returned to Shuri's bedside and placed his right palm against the girl's head.

+"She has a fever," the Other Guy spoke through his right half.

+"I can see that," Guy chimed in.
+"But why?"

+"I have a suspicion..." the Other Guy mumbled.

+"You have got to stop doing this," Guy groaned.
+"If you have something to say, just say it instead of being all mysterious about it."

+"It's because I'm not fully certain about the cause, that I'm being so evasive," the right half admitted.
+"And before you screech at me to 'just confirm it', I'll have you know that the process is invasive.
+And I know just how 'meticulous' you are about that."

+"How invasive?"
+Guy asked hesitantly.
+"You know what, forget it.
+I regret even asking that question."

+At that moment, Guy caught the sound of Grace walking over with hurried steps.

+"You had a simple job, Guy.
+Do I have to do everythi- What happened here?"
+Grace stopped herself when she noticed Guy standing next to an unconscious Shuri's bed.
+"Did she fall asleep?"

+"No, she's passed out."

+"What?!"
+Grace skipped ahead and performed the same checks Guy did.
+"What happened?"

+"I know just as much as you do, Grace," Guy responded while crossing his arms.
+His expression was serious as he inspected Shuri.

+"Let's not just gape about, do something?"
+Grace pleaded.
+"My goodness, she's got a fever!"

+"I'll go get her a comforter," Guy volunteered.
+"Put on some socks for her, and prepare some soup for her.
+She'll have difficulty swallowing hard food."

+"How did she get sick, Guy?"
+Grace asked once again worriedly.

+"This isn't a classic sickness," Guy's right side spoke.

+"Is it magical?"
+Grace probed.

+"Something like that," the Other Guy hummed,

+As Guy walked out of the room to complete his self-assigned tasks, he added, "We can't know for sure until we run a few tests."

 ____